 Soufriere

-The village of Soufriere is located in a wonderful geographical position in the Soufriere Valley in the southwestern corner of Dominica.
+The village of Soufriere is located in a beautiful geographical position in the Soufriere Valley in the southwestern corner of Dominica.
 Soufriere is a sunny village close to the Dominica Marine Reserves, which makes it ideal for leisurely exploration and picnics.

 Portsmouth

-The village is very welcoming, and tourists will enjoy many different outdoor experiences here.
+The village is welcoming, and tourists will enjoy many different outdoor experiences here.
 The most common thing to do is relax on the sandy beaches.
 The village is also ideal for swimming, fishing, diving, and snorkelling to explore the abundant coral reefs.

 La Plaine